What You Need to Know About Water Softeners

 - Grain Capacity: Your water softener will have to regenerate every so often.
 This means that if you have a constant flow of water, it may eventually become hard if the water softener doesn’t get a chance to regenerate.
 The grain capacity is a calculation of the softener’s regeneration frequency; how much water your softener is able to soften before having to regenerate.
 A family of 6 will need a higher grain capacity than a family of 2 in order to keep the water soft at all times.

 - Size: This goes closely hand in hand with grain capacity.
 The larger the size of your water softener, the larger the brine tank will be.
 This translates into longer periods between regeneration as well.
-The size of the water softener should also increase by the number of family members using water in the home.
+The size of the water softener should also increase with the number of family members using water in the home.

 - There is also a salt-free softener option for anyone particularly concerned with sodium intake (our skin absorbs certain amounts of whatever comes into contact with it).
 This might be a good option for you, however, softeners that don’t use sodium are often slightly less effective.
 The difference is made by choosing potassium chloride in your softener instead of normal softening salt.

-- Efficiency: Water softeners to waste some water when they do their regeneration cycles.
+- Efficiency: Water softeners waste some water when they do their regeneration cycles.
 Some softeners don’t keep track of actual water usage and regenerate on a timer.
 This is not optimal as if you aren’t using any water it will still regenerate according to the programmed frequency, or if you are using lots you may completely exhaust the resin bed and end up getting hard water until the next regeneration.
 What you should look for is a high-efficiency softener that won’t waste any more salt or water than is required to operate.
 These units keep track of how much water has been used and will only regenerate when it needs to.

 During your water softener search, you’ll find numerous brands with slightly differing functions and prices.
 All of this information can be quite difficult to navigate.
 Different options work for different families but more importantly, requirements change from area to area.
 A professional plumber will have the knowledge and experience to know which types of softeners have been most efficient in which places.
 One of our licensed plumbers would be happy to let you know what options might work best for you.